la-bomba-studio/hesty-contract/docs/TokenFactory.md

 function buyTokens(uint256 id, uint256 amount, address ref) external payable
 ```

-Function to buy property tokens
+_Function to buy property tokens

-_If there is a referral store the fee to pay and transfer funds to this contract_
+        @dev    If there is a referral store the fee to pay and transfer funds to this contract
+        @param  id Property id
+        @param  amount Amount of tokens that user wants to buy
+        @param  ref The referral of the user, address(0) if doesn't exist_

 ### referralRewards